Blog Post View

 Conclusion

-There is a good chance you'll never recover your smartphone, or find the thief even if you have tracking app installed on your smartphone.
-There are small number of individuals with success stories, but those are very rare and considered very lucky.
-Trying to locate a smartphone with an IP address will only get you to the city, so it's not going to help you locate the phone unless police and wireless service provider work together to go after the thief.
+There is a good chance you'll never recover your smartphone, or find the thief even if you have a tracking app installed on your smartphone.
+There are a small number of individuals with success stories, but those are very rare and considered very lucky.
+Trying to locate a smartphone with an IP address will only get you to the city, so it's not going to help you locate the phone unless police and wireless service providers work together to go after the thief.

 Share this post